-The traditional history of many nations starts with a strong ruler who put the country together: Arthur, Charlemagne, George Washington.
+The traditional history of many nations starts with a strong ruler who put the country together-Arthur, Charlemagne, George Washington.
 The history of Iceland also starts with a strong ruler.
-His name was Harald and he ruled over one of the small kingdoms making up what is now Norway.
+His name was Harald, and he ruled over one of the small kingdoms making up what is now Norway.
 After being rejected by the woman he wanted to marry on the grounds that he was too small a king, Harald swore that he would neither wash nor comb his hair until he had made himself king over all of Norway; for some years they called him Shaggy Harald.
-When he had completed his career of conquest he washed his hair and everyone was impressed at how much better he looked.
-He went down in Norwegian history as Haraldr inn Hárfagri-Harald Fairhair.
+When he had completed his career of conquest he washed his hair; everyone was impressed at how much better he looked.
+He went down in Norwegian history as Haraldr inn hárfagri-Harald Fairhair.

-What Harald established was not merely a single monarchy over all of Norway but a monarchy with considerably more power over the Norwegian populace than its predecessors.
+What Harald established was not merely a single monarchy over all of Norway, it was also a monarchy with considerably more power over the Norwegian populace than its predecessors.
 The change was not uniformly popular.
-Norwegians of the ninth century had two major professions, farming and piracy.
-Many of those who disapproved of the change voted with their feet, or rather their oars.
-They loaded their longships with families, retainers, and as much of their stock as would fit and sailed west; by some estimates as much as ten percent of the population left.
+Norwegians of the ninth century had two major professions-farming and piracy.
+Many of those who disapproved of the change voted with their feet-or rather, their oars.
+They loaded their longships with their families, their retainers, and as much of their stock as would fit and sailed west; by some estimates as much as ten percent of the population left.
 Many of them went to Iceland, which had recently been discovered.
-That is the beginning of the history of Iceland as the Icelanders tell it.
+That is the beginning of the history of Iceland, as the Icelanders tell it.

-The settlement began, according to the Icelandic sources, about 870 A.D.
-In 930 A.D. the Icelanders held an assembly at which they agreed on a common legal system for the whole island.
+The settlement began, according to the Icelandic sources, about 870 ad.
+In 930 ad, the Icelanders held an assembly at which they agreed on a common legal system for the whole island.
 It was based on Norwegian legal traditions, with one major exception.
 The Icelanders decided they could do very well without a king.

 The central figure in the Icelandic system was the chieftain.
-The Icelandic term was $Go\delta i$ , originally meaning a pagan priest; the first chieftains were apparently entrepreneurs among the settlers who built temples for the use of themselves and their neighbors and so became local leaders.
-The bundle of rights that made up being a chieftain was called a $go\delta or\delta$ .
-A $go\delta or\delta$ was private property; it could be sold, lent, inherited.
-To become a chieftain, you found one who was willing to sell his $go\delta or\delta$ and bought it from him.
-The term $go\delta or\delta$ was also used for the group of men who followed a particular chieftain.
+The Icelandic term was Goði, originally meaning a pagan priest; the first chieftains were apparently entrepreneurs among the settlers who built temples for the use of themselves and their neighbors and so became local leaders.
+The bundle of rights that made up being a chieftain was called a goðorð.
+A goðorð was private property; it could be sold, lent, inherited.
+If you wanted to be a chieftain, you found one who was willing to sell his goðorð, and bought it from him.
+The term goðorð was also used for the group of men who followed a particular chieftain.

 What were the rights that made up the position of being a chieftain?
 One, perhaps the most important, was the right to be the link by which ordinary people were attached to the legal system.
 If you wanted to sue someone, one of the first questions you had to ask was who his chieftain was.
-That would determine what court you ended up suing him in just as, in the U.S. at present, the court you are sued in may be determined by what state you are a citizen of.
+That would determine what court you ended up suing him in-just as, in the U.S. at present, the court you are sued in may be determined by what state you are a citizen of.
 Everyone had to be connected with a chieftain in order to be part of the legal system.
 But the link between the chieftain and his thingmen was a voluntary one-the chieftain, unlike a feudal lord, had no claim over his thingman's land.
 The thingman was free to switch his allegiance to any chieftain willing to have him.